TiagoMA90/RockPaperScissors/README.md

 These functions contain an Array of indexed "strings" that return a random number, issued by the same syntax used in comAI.
 Therefore, Math.floor and Math.random.

 - rock/paper/scissorsUserDisplay() and rock/paper/scissorsComDisplay()
 These functions manipulate the DOMs imagery, by grabbing the given elements and attributing new images to the same elements.
-They are called by the button, with the onclick attribute inside the .html.
+They are called by the button, with the Click event set by Event listeners defined as rock, paper and scissors.

 - startGame()
-Function that is executed by the onclick event, called inside the .html and is executed once the Webpage is open, but later removed by the .remove method once clicked.
+Function that is executed by the addEventListeer, called by the Click event and dispatched once the Webpage is open, but later removed by the .remove method once clicked.

 # Assay
 ## Testing